European Historic Rally Championship

-The European Historic Rally Championship, officially the FIA European Historic Sporting Rally Championship, is an annual historic rally competition held on the European continent and organised by the FIA.
+The European Historic Rally Championship, officially the FIA European Historic Sporting Rally Championship, is a classic rally series held on the European continent and organised by the FIA since 1989.
 Intended exclusively for historic vehicles, since 2013 the competition has been divided into four categories.
 From 2007 to 2012 it was divided into three categories and from 2003 to 2006 into two categories.